puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 [install]: ./pdk_install.html

+[KARI: I'm starting to think I should break out the concepts and tasks below to their own pages, and make this doc an abbreviated quick start guide (kind of like the existing PE QSGs).
+I'd appreciate your thoughts before I go reworking the IA though.]

 **Note: this page is a draft in progress and is neither technically reviewed nor edited.
 Do not rely on information in this draft.**